yfzhou42/YunFan.Zhou.github.io/index.markdown

 ## News

+* Fall 2021: *Learning Invariant Representations with Missing Data* accepted to NeurIPS 2021 DistShift Workshop (on distribution shifts)!
+Work by **myself**, Jörn-Henrik Jacobsen, Olina Chau, Adriel Saporta, Aahlad Puli, Rajesh Ranganath, and Andrew C. Miller.
+Work done as part of my internship at Apple Health AI

 * Fall 2021: selected as a recipient of the NeurIPS 2021 Outstanding Reviewer Award: *given to the top 8% of reviewers who were judged to be instrumental to the review process based on Area Chair and author feedback*.
 Meaningful to me since it was my first time reviewing.
 Glad to be a part of it!

-* Fall 2021: Inverse-Weighted Survival Games accepted to NeurIPS 2021!
+* Fall 2021: *Inverse-Weighted Survival Games* accepted to NeurIPS 2021!
 A new way to estimate survival models by playing games involving both the failure and censoring distribution!
 Work by **myself**, **Xintian Han**, Aahlad M. Puli, Thomas Wies, Adler J. Perotte, and Rajesh Ranganath. (link coming soon)